Vizzuality/helix-scope-data/README.md

 ## Data sources

-Unfortunately, this project mixes data from a variety of sources.
+This project mixes data from a variety of sources.
 The majority of the data are netcdf format, however we also have csv files (e.g. UEA for agriculture) and Excel workbooks (population data).
 We will need to process all of these data sources and create a standardised output (one that shares the same structure) prior to generating